microsoftgraph/microsoft-graph-toolkit/docs/providers/SharePoint.md

+---
+title: "SharePoint Provider"
+description: "Use the SharePoint provider to enable authentication and graph access for the Microsoft Graph Toolkit components"
+localization_priority: Normal
+author: nmetulev
+---

 # SharePoint provider

 Use the SharePoint provider inside your SharePoint web parts to power the components with Microsoft Graph access.